huffmanks/tools-nextjs/README.md

 ## About The Project

-I wanted to build some tools that would help speed up my development process.
-A couple of these tools exist on Google but I wanted some extra or different features.
+I built these tools to help speed my development process.
 \
 \
 \